eficode-academy/istio-katas/002-deployment-patterns.md

 If the field is not defined then the `v3` subset will get 100% of the traffic routed to `v2`.

+Expand the overview below to get an idea of what you will be doing in the **Step By Step** section.

 <details>
     <summary> Overview Of Steps </summary>